coderdark/unit-test/README.md

 ```
 ## Throw Error
 Here the `toThrow` is looking for `is not`.
 As long as the error being thrown has `is not` withing the string it throws, the test pass.
+Also notice in the test that the expect is not calling the add function directly but it is using an annonymous function that calls the add function since we are throwing an error.
 ```
 //Implementation
 export const add = (a, b) => {